GauravPandeyLab/HPC-Ensemble/README.md

 	sh get_disk_usage.sh

-The code for these computations is already included in the sparkSubmitYarn.py script referred to above.
+The code for these computations is included in the sparkSubmitYarn.py script referred to above.

 # Run ensembles on a traditional high-performance computing (HPC) system